Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 ### Skin: Switching to level 3

+**Penumbra 0.7.3.3+ users**: Go to the Shader section and set Atramentum Luminis Semantics to Level 3.
+The rest of this section only applies up to 0.7.3.2, save for the path recommendations.

 In Samplers (in Advanced Shader Resources), add g_SamplerEmissive and g_SamplerEffectMask.

 Set g_SamplerEmissive's sampler flags to the same value as those of g_SamplerDiffuse, and g_SamplerEffectMask's sampler flags to the same value as those of g_SamplerMask (they should be the same anyway).